 Europe’s renowned tech hub is gaining tremendous popularity recently.
 Expats love it, but is Lisbon still cheap?
 Let’s compare!

 Portugal’s capital is famous for more than one reason.
 The affordability, excellent standard of living, great professional network, and numerous business opportunities are some leading reasons.
-As many can recall, Lisbon has always been considered one of the cheapest places to live in Europe.
-However, the question arises–is Lisbon still cheap
+As many can recall, Lisbon has always been considered one of Europe’s cheapest places to live.
+However, the question arises – is Lisbon still cheap?

 Things have changed a little.
 As always, we want to be honest with you about this.

 In this article, we’ll take you through how the current global economic situation has impacted Lisbon, if at all.
-A lot of factors contribute to changes in prices, and we’ll explain all of them.
+Many factors contribute to price changes, and we’ll explain all of them.
 Keep reading to explore whether expats like you have found the change as drastic as the Portuguese find it to be.

 Is Lisbon still cheap?